 The protein encoded by this gene is a RING-H2 zinc finger protein.
 It has been shown to be an E3 ubiquitin protein ligase that targets LIM domain binding 1 (LDB1/CLIM), and causes proteasome-dependent degradation of LDB1.
 This protein and LDB1 are co-repressors of LHX1/LIM-1, a homeodomain transcription factor.
 Multiple alternatively spliced variants, encoding the same protein, have been identified. [provided by RefSeq, Feb 2009]

 GeneCards Summary for RLIM Gene

 RLIM (Ring Finger Protein, LIM Domain Interacting) is a Protein Coding gene.
 Diseases associated with RLIM include syndromic x-linked intellectual disability.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ligase activity and transcription corepressor activity.
 An important paralog of this gene is RNF38.